 - Walking heel-to-toe in a straight line and walking back

-Police officers use these tests to see if you are impaired in any way by testing your balance and reflex response.
+Law enforcement officers use these tests to see if you are impaired in any way by testing your balance and reflex response.
 However, these tests are not chemical-based, so they may not be as reliable.
 Your field sobriety test results are often based on the officer’s opinion of your actions, which are subjective.

 Can You Refuse a Field Sobriety Test in Pennsylvania?

 When a police officer pulls you over at a DUI stop or checkpoint, they typically already have their suspicions about your state of mind, but they have to have probable cause to make an arrest.
 They often administer field sobriety tests as a means to attain probable cause.
 That said, Pennsylvania law allows you to refuse these tests, so officers cannot use them as a reason to arrest you.
+However, refusing chemical testing, such as blood or breath tests, can lead to severe legal consequences, including automatic license suspension and harsher penalties.

 In addition, you also have the right to refuse to answer when a police officer asks you questions about your whereabouts or if you have been drinking.
 Any answers to these questions may incriminate you, so politely declining to respond gives the officer even less probable cause to arrest you.